IP Updates

 EPO Board of Appeal does not support strict requirements to amend patent description for consistency with claims

 There has always been a requirement that the description of a European patent application should be consistent with the claims.
 In late 2021, the Guidelines for Examination were amended to introduce particularly strict rules including that claim-like clauses that are not identical to claims be deleted or amended, and that examples which were not within the scope of the claims should be deleted or marked to explain that.
 Furthermore, the Guidlines indicated that unless these requirements were complied with, a summons to oral proceedings would be issued.
-The Guidelines have been negatively received by users of the patent system because they require time-consuming (and therefor costly), difficult and legally risky amendment work for reasons which appeared purely formal or clerical.
+The Guidelines have been negatively received by users of the patent system because they require time-consuming (and therefore costly), difficult and legally risky amendment work for reasons which appeared purely formal or clerical.

 Although the Guidelines remain in place, a Board of Appeal has ruled that there is no basis in the European Patent Convention for many of these requirements.
 Thus, applicants may be emboldened not to fully comply with the more onerous aspects of these provisions.
 Interestingly, the Board of Appeal decision was not marked for distribution within the EPO; perhaps this remains a sensitive topic.